nickbabcock/dropwizard-hikaricp-benchmark/README.md

 dummy query to the server, so it's a little bit redundant.
 Though, if healthchecks are added in the future, Dropwizard users would get to benefit for free.

+## Benchmark Improvements

+- Database pools would prefer to have a fixed number of connections (like we have in this benchmark), but some people may want to start small and only allocate connections as needed, even at the cost of some performance.
+- This benchmark only tests one endpoint that makes one small select statement.
+Here are some ideas for more endpoints:
+  - An endpoint that makes many small selects
+  - An endpoint that makes one large select
+  - An endpoint that does an insert, update, delete
+  - An endpoint that wraps several statements in one transaction
+- These test really shouldn't ran in a virtualized environment on my dev machine
+- The database and web server proably won't be deployed side by side in a production app